vislak/campSocial/README.md

 # YelpCamp
-YelpCamp is a project that was completed as a part of [Colt Steele's Web Development Bootcamp course (Udemy)](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview).

-## Description
 YelpCamp is based on the popular Yelp.com , the difference being it focuses on the campgrounds that any host/owner can post for the users across the globe to check and review.

 The application is hosted on heroku and can be accessed at the below web address